 How SCA impacts Billing

-|On-session||Customer-present payments, such as an e-commerce checkout, or a subscription signup’s first charge.||When SCA is required, your customer needs to provide payment authentication, usually by redirecting to their bank for authentication.|
+|On-session||An e-commerce checkout flow or when a customer signs up and pays for a subscription.||When SCA is required, your customer needs to provide payment authentication.
+This is usually completed by redirecting your customer to their bank for authentication.|

 Updating your Billing integration to support SCA

 The updates you need to make to your integration depend on how you use Stripe Billing.
 There are four possible scenarios you need to manage to support SCA.
 You need to evaluate your integration against these scenarios to find out which ones apply to you.

 - Scenario 1: Charging customers on-session for their initial payment

 - Scenario 2: Charging customers off-session for their initial payment

 - Scenario 3: Managing recurring charges after customers make their first payment

 The first scenario applies to you if you immediately charge your customers when they subscribe.
 This means that your customer’s first payment is on-session.
 The second scenario applies to you if you don’t immediately charge your customers when they subscribe, and their initial payment occurs when they’re off-session.